Can you take Naproxen with Codeine?

 It is also important to check first with your doctor or pharmacist before you start using an anti-inflammatory gel such as ibuprofen, ketoprofen, or piroxicam together with Naproxen taken by mouth.
 Such a combination is not safe for everyone.

-Combining Naproxen with other medicines
+Can you combine Naproxen with other medicines?

 If you are taking other medicines, including non-prescription medications and herbal products, it is important that you check first with your doctor before you start taking Naproxen for pain-relief.